 It is a glorious day of blue skies and a cloudless sky – it’s hot!
 The bus journey, surely one of the most beautiful there is, and which I have written about before, is a joy – a ninety minute meander along the single track road that winds through Glen Maw and out the other side, finding Loch Beg and following the coast down to Fionnphort.
 You can see the island now, across the Sound – gleaming in the sunshine.
 And, oh the smell!
 Of the sea, of the sheep, and the clean air!
 It tugs at my heart.
 Soon I am dozing on the beach, feeling the warmth of the sun on my skin and listening to the squeals of the children playing in the water.

 The weather catches up with us overnight and I am kept awake by the high winds and lashing rain.
 Daylight brings something more typical – a proper changeable island day.
 It might be pouring down but, out at sea, shafts of light are breaking through the clouds and you can be reasonably confident that it will stop raining in a moment or two.
-Or you might be up on the hill, in shirt sleeves basking in the sun whilst watching the rain move up the Sound – before you know it the sky is black and you are drenched.
-At one point today, I could pick out individual buildings on Tiree – over twenty miles away!
+Then, up on the hill in shirt sleeves, basking in the sun whilst watching the rain move up the Sound – before you know it the sky is black and you are drenched.
+At one point today, I could pick out individual buildings on Tiree, windows glinting – over twenty miles away!
 Later I couldn’t see Mull, less than a mile over the water.

 After breakfast we set out to see the whale.
 We follow the road up to the North End, through a gate and out onto the close cropped grass.
 The sheep are now elsewhere, and something akin to a meadow has grown up – flowers in their thousands are dancing in the breeze.
 The island is alive.
 The rain, the first in some weeks, has encouraged a more unexpected bloom.
 Many hundreds of snails, thirsty for moisture, have emerged from the dark places in a strangely spectacular display.
 They are everywhere, and I pick my way through them, enjoying the springy soft turf under my feet.
 Grass gives way to sand, and our attention turns to the unfortunate whale.